Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Speaker Bio

-Deana Waters, ACP, Deana Waters is a seasoned paralegal with 15 years of experience, specializing in civil litigation, family law, workers' compensation, and collections.
+Deana Waters, ACP, is a seasoned paralegal with 15 years of experience, specializing in civil litigation, family law, workers' compensation, and collections.
 She holds the Certified Paralegal (CP®) credential and the Advanced Certified Paralegal (ACP®) credential in Discovery.
-Since 2006, she has been an esteemed faculty member at the University of Alaska Fairbanks’(UAF) Community & Technical College Paralegal Studies Program and currently serves as Program Coordinator.
+Since 2006, she has been an esteemed faculty member at the University of Alaska Fairbanks' Community & Technical College Paralegal Studies Program and currently serves as Program Coordinator.
 Her teaching expertise encompasses a wide range of legal subjects, including introduction to paralegal studies, ethics, civil procedure, torts, family law, constitutional law, and advanced legal writing.

 2:30 – 3:15 PM

-Quality Matters in the Design of an Online Classroom Becky Walters
+Quality Matters in the Design of an Online Classroom Becky Walters & Jamie Ackley

 Session Abstract

 Many of our paralegal programs are now settled in, or planning to move to, a fully online format.
 How do we ensure that our online classroom, our LMS, is formatted in a way that best suits our students, yet still delivers rich legal content?
-South Suburban College located in the South Chicago Suburbs, received its first nationally certified Quality Matters course in its Fundamentals of Paralegalism course in October 2023.
+South Suburban College, located in the South Chicago Suburbs, received its first nationally certified Quality Matters course in its Fundamentals of Paralegalism course in October 2023.
 Quality Matters is an internationally recognized, nonprofit organization that reviews the design of online courses through a peer-review and rubric process.
-This session discusses the process to certification, as well as benefits, from both the instructor’s perspective as well as the college’s Manager of Instructional Design.
+This session discusses the process to certification, as well as benefits, from both the instructor's perspective and the college's Manager of Instructional Design.

 Learning Objectives